 Statistical Ranking of Emotion Preferences Across Groups

-The total wins for each item will be summed across all paired comparison and the proportion of wins will be calculated across groups.
-Z-tests will be conducted for each paired comparison using the proportion of total item wins.
+The total wins for each item will be summed across all paired comparisons and the proportion of wins will be calculated across groups.
+One proportion z-tests will be conducted for each paired comparison using the proportion of total item wins.
 For each z-test, the null hypothesis (H0) will be that the proportion of participants endorsing either item in the pair will not be different from 0.5.
 The alternative hypothesis (HA) will be that proportion of total wins per paired item will be different from 0.5.

 H0: pitemA = pitemB = 0.5